Osteoporosis: Physical therapy

 People with osteoporosis are at higher risk of falls due to poor postural control, muscle weakness, and overall deconditioning.
 Postural control is important to maintaining functional movements such as walking and standing.
 Physical therapy may be an effective way to address postural weakness that may result from vertebral fractures, which are common in people with osteoporosis.
 Physical therapy treatment plans for people with vertebral fractures include balance training, postural correction, trunk and lower extremity muscle strengthening exercises, and moderate-intensity aerobic physical activity.
-The goal of these interventions are to regain normal spine curvatures, increase spine stability, and improve functional performance.
+The goal of these interventions is to regain normal spine curvatures, increase spine stability, and improve functional performance.
 Physical therapy interventions were also designed to slow the rate of bone loss through home exercise programs.

 Whole body vibration therapy has also been suggested as a physical therapy intervention.
-Moderate to low-quality evidence indicates that whole body vibration therapy may reduce the risk of falls.
+Moderate to low-quality evidence indicates that whole-body vibration therapy may reduce the risk of falls.
 There are conflicting reviews as to whether vibration therapy improves bone mineral density.

+People with osteoporosis are at higher risk of falls due to poor posture, muscle weakness, and deconditioning, making physical therapy important for improving balance and function.
+Treatment includes balance training, postural correction, strengthening, and aerobic exercise to improve stability and slow bone mineral density (BMD) loss.
+Regular weight-bearing and resistance exercise also promotes bone formation, making it an effective non-drug approach for prevention and management.

-Physical therapy can aid in the overall prevention in the development of osteoporosis through therapeutic exercise.
+Physical therapy can aid in the overall prevention of osteoporosis through therapeutic exercise.
 Prescribed amounts of mechanical loading or increased forces on the bones promote bone formation and vascularization in various ways, therefore offering a preventative measure that is not reliant on drugs.
 Specific exercise interacts with the body's hormones and signaling pathways, which encourages the maintenance of a healthy skeleton.

 Hormone therapy

-Reduced estrogen levels increase the risk of osteoporosis, so hormone replacement therapy when women reach the menopause may reduce the incidence of osteoporosis.
-A more natural way of restoring hormone levels in postmenopausal women includes participating in specific forms of exercise.
-Weight-bearing exercises and resistance training exercises such as squats with weights, step-ups, lunges, stair climbing, and even jogging can elicit hormone responses that are advantageous for post-menopausal women living with osteoporosis.
-These exercises result in the release of growth hormone and Insulin-like growth factor-1 or IGF-1 which participate in bone remodeling.
-Stress is applied to the bones, thus activating osteoblast, which are cells that form new bones and grow and heal existing bones while restoring hormones that increase bone density.
-Resistance training exercises, like weightlifting, can lead to a brief increase in anabolic hormones, like testosterone, which aid in muscle and bone strength.
+Reduced estrogen levels increase the risk of osteoporosis, so hormone replacement therapy (HRT) when women reach the menopause may reduce the incidence of osteoporosis.
+Hormone replacement therapy comes with increased risk of certain cancers and thromboembolism.
+The National Osteoporosis Guideline Group in the UK recommends HRT for younger postmenopausal women who are at increased risk of fractures and have a low risk of cancer and thromboembolism.

-The increase in mechanical tension during resistance exercise will likely help stimulate the production of Insulin-like growth factors in the bone, but at a greater extent.
-Post-menopausal women experience a reduction of estrogen, which is essential for bone density, so these exercise-induced hormonal enhancements can counteract the loss of bone mineral density in the most critical areas, like the lumbar spine and the femoral neck.
-Research suggests that regular resistance training accompanied with weight-bearing activities help reduce the progression of osteoporosis and risk of fracture.